SuperValou/SuperValou/README.md

 #### What's this?
 SceneLoading is a Unity package to handle transitioning between different rooms.
 To illustrate what it does and ensure it works as expected, I built a mini-game with it!

 This demo shows that you can split rooms into individual scenes and still have your player moving freely between them like they were all part of the same area.
-Information can also be "remembered" by a room once it is unloaded/reloaded, and communication can also occur accros different rooms.
+Information can also be "remembered" by a room once it is unloaded/reloaded, and communication can also occur across different rooms.

 ![Screenshot_3](https://user-images.githubusercontent.com/6672340/130270383-a2cd950c-5fd6-4722-92ad-d16f69edad12.png)